Out-of-Town Bus Services

 The Dane County Regional Airport is about seven miles from campus and students can easily get there via taxi or the city bus.
 Another option is to fly into Milwaukee Mitchell International Airport, Chicago O’Hare Airport, Chicago Midway Airport, or the Minneapolis–St. Paul Airport and use bus transportation.

 Students find that the fastest, easiest, and most economical ways to get around campus are by walking, biking, or riding the bus.
-Students are encouraged not to bring a car to campus due to limited parking space and high costs.
+Students are encouraged not to bring a car to campus due to limited parking space.

 Getting Around Campus

 The university and the city of Madison are considered premier locations for biking.
-Campus has more than 15,000 bike parking stalls.
+Campus has more than 16,000 bike parking stalls.
 Madison and Wisconsin laws recognize bicycles as vehicles and give bikes the right to use most roadways.
 Cyclists using roadways are required to comply with all traffic signals and laws.
 Wisconsin state law requires the use of a white front headlight and a red rear reflector at night.
-All bicycles are required by law to be registered, a practice that can later help with recovering a stolen bike.
+Bicycles are not required to be registered, however registration can help with recovering a stolen bike.

 UW students are eligible for the Associated Students of Madison bus pass, which provides unlimited, free access to all city routes.
 Fare-free campus bus routes 80, 81, 82, and 84 can be used by anyone, including students and visitors.
 All campus buses are kneeling buses, capable of transporting wheelchairs and other mobility equipment.
 Find campus route maps and schedules on the Madison Metro website.

 The Accessible Circulator Shuttle provides supplemental service to the campus bus for those with mobility limitations.
-The shuttle only serves campus buildings.
-The Transportation Services website provides a schedule, pickup location map, and additional information.
+The shuttle serves campus buildings via on-call or pre-scheduled service.
+The Transportation Services website provides additional information.

 Read more from Transportation Services on accessible parking information, buses, pedestrian routes, and other accessibility resources.